OthmaneAzzouzi/Geolocation-Analysis-Program/README.md

 # Authors

-The project is developed by Othmane Azzouzi and Besma Jabri
+The project is developed by Othmane Azzouzi and Besma Jabri.